protobufjs/bytebuffer.js/README.md

 providing convenience methods for those who just want to write stuff without caring about signed, unsigned and the actual bit sizes.

 This is a first, mostly untested release.
-There is nothing more than an incomplete node-based test case, yet.
-However, it will become stable as soon as it will be used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).
+There is nothing more than an initial node-based test case, yet.
+However, it will become stable as soon as it is used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).

-But beware: I'd not use it in production, yet, especially the included UTF8 de-/encoder needs some testing.

 ByteBuffer
 ----------
 * Mimics [Java ByteBuffers](http://docs.oracle.com/javase/1.5.0/docs/api/java/nio/ByteBuffer.html) as close as reasonable
 * Allocation through new ByteBuffer([capacity, [littleEndian]]) or ByteBuffer#allocate
 * Wrapping of plain ArrayBuffers or any object with an "array" or "buffer" property which is an ArrayBuffer through ByteBuffer.wrap(buffer[, littleEndian])
 * Cloning by maintaining the reference to the underlying ArrayBuffer (ByteBuffer#clone)
+* Copying to use an independent ArrayBuffer for the copy through ByteBuffer#copy
+* Slicing while maintaining the reference to the underlying ArrayBuffer through ByteBuffer#slice
+* Slicing to use an independent ArrayBuffer for the copy through ByteBuffer#sliceAndCompact
 * Manual offset manipulation throught ByteBuffer#offset and ByteBuffer#length
 * Manual array manipulation through ByteBuffer#array
 * Explicit resizing through ByteBuffer#resize(capacity)
 * Implicit resizing through ByteBuffer#ensureCapacity(newCapacity) on each operation.
-Doubles the capacity by default.
+Doubles the capacity by default to be efficient in speed while maintaining reasonable memory usage.
 * Hate it or love it: ByteBuffer#flip and ByteBuffer#reset
 * Compacting to a an ArrayBuffer of its actual size (offset to length) through ByteBuffer#compact.
 Will implicitly flip if required.
 This is used to send ByteBuffer data over the wire (e.g. a WebSocket with binaryType="arraybuffer").
+* If you do not want to care about compacting yourself, use ByteBuffer#toArrayBuffer to do all the stuff automatically and just send the data over whatever wire you prefer afterwards.
+Will return a reference to the backing buffer if already in a compacted form unless the forceCopy parameter is set to true.
 * Explicit destruction through ByteBuffer#destroy
 * writeInt8, readInt8 with alias writeByte, readByte
 * writeUint8, readUint8